dbencic/reversing-quicktest/README.md

 gives you stratup options

 <h3>Testing</h3>
-file test_pcleaner.py contains some common test cases
+file <code>test_pcleaner.py</code> contains some common test cases

 <h3>Final notes</h3>
-Handling of source data coding can be improved further
+Handling of source(file, URL) data coding can be improved further

-<h2>3th task, caching function return value</h2>
+<h2>3th task, caching functions return value</h2>
+<em>Implementation can be found in <code>cache_decorator.py</code></em>
+<p>Cache expiry time and number of hits are hardcoded as requested by task, but decorator can be changed in order to pass those two parameters as arguments</p>
+<p>Time triggered eviction is done by one timer thread for every cache item, what simplifies the code, but may not be appropriate for large number of cached items.
+Anyway evicting items after timer expires releases some memory in case when some cached items are rarely hit.
+For real world scenario time based cache eviction policy can be written differently, of course</p>

+<h3>Invoking/Testing</h3>
+<p>for number of hits test scenarios, run test <code>test_cache_decorator.py</code></p>
+<p>for timebased eviction test scenarios, run test <code>test_cache_decorator_time.py</code> .
+The reason behind separating time based eviction to different test is that it takes 10 minutes to run</p>